-If you would like to send a letter to someone, you can either create a label for the address (see the previous section), or have TextMaker print the address directly on an envelope.
+In order to address a letter, you can either create an address label (see the previous section) or you can let TextMaker print the address directly on the envelope.

-- 1. Invoke the Insert > Envelope command. - 2.
-Click on the Paper settings button, specify the paper format of the envelope, and click on OK. - 3.
-In the Sender field, enter your own address. - 4.
+- 1. Invoke the Insert > Envelope command. - Click on the Paper settings button, specify the paper format of the envelope, and click on OK.

+- 3. In the Sender field, enter your own address. - 4.
 In the Recipient field, enter the recipient's address.